The Value of Silver Dimes Before & After 1964

 Junk silver coins, including silver dimes, are probably the best way to get official coinage at the lowest cost.
 They don’t require a big initial investment.

-The unit values are small, particularly for dimes and that makes them a useful addition to any barter stash of coins.
+The unit values are small, particularly for dimes, and that detail makes them a useful addition to any barter stash of coins or a small silver coin collection.

 Likewise, these coins are always easy to buy and sell.
-Vast quantities of these coins remain in market and are traded daily.
+Vast quantities of these coins remain in the market and are traded daily.
+Much like gold, silver, and platinum, areas around the world even make jewelry and other silver items or accessories with junk silver coins.